Ghost is an open-source content management system for publishers and bloggers that makes writing and publishing online content easy.

 Knowing the version of Ghost your blog is running on is crucial for the following reasons:

-- Errors Troubleshooting: When having an issue with Ghost, knowing the exact version will help you find a fix, or have other people help you fix it by suggesting solutions targeted to your version.
+- Errors Troubleshooting: When you have an issue with Ghost, knowing the exact version will help you find a fix or have others help you by suggesting solutions targeted to your version.

 - Available Features: Major versions can have different features.
 Knowing the version can help you determine whether a feature you want to use is available or when it will be based on the roadmap.

-- API Integrations: Ghost can integrate with third-party services or allow them to integrate with Ghost through their Content API.
-A minimum version is required for some integrations, or some features are unavailable on the Content API until a higher version.
+- API Integrations: Ghost can integrate with third-party services or enable them to integrate with Ghost via its Content API or Admin API.
+A minimum version is required for some integrations because some features may not be available.

 - Security: Software releases sometimes have vulnerabilities.
-You must know your version to ensure you are impacted; when this happens, you can update to get a vulnerability fix.
+You must know your version to determine whether you are affected; when this happens, you can update to apply a vulnerability fix.

-- Version Upgrade: Your blog is running on Ghost 3, and you want to upgrade to Ghost 5; an upgrade to a major version often has breaking changes that require special actions to perform a smooth upgrade.
+- Version Upgrade: Your blog is running on Ghost 3, and you want to upgrade to Ghost 5.
+Upgrading to a major version often involves breaking changes that require special steps to ensure a smooth upgrade.
+For example, the upgrade from version 4 to 5 dropped support for MySQL 5 in favor of MySQL 8.

 How to find the Ghost version?

-There are two methods to find the version of Ghost your blog is running on.
+We will explore three methods to determine which version of Ghost your blog is running.

 Method 1: Ghost admin space

-Whether you use Ghost Pro or Ghost self-hosted, the process is the same and must be done in the administration space.
+Whether you use Ghost Pro or Ghost self-hosted, the process is the same and must be completed in the admin area.

-However, the steps for finding it will differ depending on the Ghost major version.
+However, the steps for finding it vary by Ghost major version.

-As it is good practice to keep your blog up to date, this tutorial will show how to find the Ghost version of the latest major version, which is v5.
+As it is good practice to keep your blog up to date, this tutorial shows how to find the Ghost version on the latest major release, v6.

-A modal dialog appears displaying settings; on the left menu in the modal, scroll until the bottom and click on the menu item "About Ghost"
+A modal dialog appears displaying settings; on the left menu in the modal, scroll to the bottom and click on the menu item "About Ghost."

 A new modal dialog will appear, displaying information about Ghost, including the version.